 British Columbia’s Mental Health Care

-This article is important because one Province in Canada has some upset citizens.
-It’s the only Province in Canada that has latched onto outdated interpretations of the Canadian Charter of Rights and Freedoms.
-We’ve heard the complaints from people in British Columbia and read about the legal cases.
-It’s important to know what’s going on in different parts of the world regarding medical care for schizophrenia, bipolar disorder, and similar medical conditions.
+A year ago we detailed the upset of some citizens in British Columbia.
+It’s the only Province in Canada that has latched onto what are seen as outdated interpretations of the Canadian Charter of Rights and Freedoms.
+We had put an article about the situation in our monthly Newsletter, and in response heard more about the complaints from people in British Columbia who knew extensively about the legal cases.
+We at the Neuroscience Research and Development Consultancy feel that it’s important to know what’s going on in different parts of the world regarding medical care for schizophrenia, bipolar disorder, and similar medical conditions.

 Forced Treatment for Mental Health Conditions in British Columbia

 “The Charter” is shorthand for a big piece of the Canadian constitution.
 The full name is the Canadian Charter of Rights and Freedoms.
 The legal and ethical intent of the Charter is to set out the rights and freedoms that Canadians believe are necessary in a free and democratic society.
-A “Charter Challenge” is a legal court case started by citizens against the government when people believe that the government has gone beyond the intent of the Charter.
+(It’s sort of like the Constitution and Bill of Rights in the United States.)
+A “Charter Challenge” is a legal court case started by citizens against the government when people believe that the government has gone too far, beyond the intent of the Charter.
 So, they challenge the Charter in court.

 Who Are the Good Guys and Who Are the Bad Guys?